python-cffi/cffi/doc/source/index.rst

 object is garbage-collected.  *New in version 0.3* (together with the fact that any cdata object can be weakly referenced).

+Note that this should be avoided for large memory allocations or for limited resources.
+This is particularly true on PyPy: its GC does not know how much memory or how many resources the returned ``ptr`` holds.
+It will only run its GC when enough memory it knows about has been allocated (and thus run the destructor possibly later than you would expect).
+Moreover, the destructor is called in whatever thread PyPy is at that moment, which might be a problem for some C libraries.
+In these cases, consider writing a wrapper class with custom ``__enter__()`` and ``__exit__()`` methods that allocate and free the C data at known points in time, and using it in a ``with`` statement.

 .. "versionadded:: 0.3" --- inlined in the previous paragraph

 ``ffi.new_handle(python_object)``: return a non-NULL cdata of type